 - Retailers can forecast and understand customer sentiment data and use of mobile devices in stores

 #2.
-3D Printing is now needed to support product life cycle
+3D Printing is now needed to support the product life cycle

 Where does 3D printing fit in today’s supply chain trends?
 And what is your company doing to fully leverage this powerful and surprisingly versatile innovation?

-Today 3D Printing is used within several industries such as used for making medical implants, jewellry, customized football boots, lampshades, racing-car parts, solid state batteries and customized mobile phones
+Today 3D Printing is used within several industries such as used for making medical implants, jewelry, customized football boots, lampshades, racing-car parts, solid-state batteries, and customized mobile phones

 While much has been said and written about the impact of 3D Printing, it is only now it is being used as a term in its own right as its interest is continuing to increase in trending as we can see in Google Trends:

-What are the potential applications which impact supply chain?
+What are the potential applications which impact the supply chain?

-- Manufacturing the inventory of long tail “C Class” items to support customers at the end of product life cycle.
+- Manufacturing the inventory of long-tail “C Class” items to support customers at the end of the product life cycle.

-- Providing vendor managed 3D Printer at customer site by providing the software designs for products which customer can on demand as a licence or pay-per-print basis.
+- Providing vendor-managed 3D Printer at the customer site by providing the software designs for products which customer can on-demand as a license or pay-per-print basis.

-- By providing design data to customer encourage customer to print using online its like shapeways or sculpteo so they can print as and when needed.
+- By providing design data to customers encourage customers to print using online its like shapeways or sculpteo so they can print as and when needed.

 The key benefits for supply chain